Last updated March 31, 2025

 21. Shibamata, Kameari

-Shibamata, Katsushika-ku was featured as the hometown of Tora-san, the main character in the Otoko wa Tsurai yo movie series.
+Shibamata, Katsushika-ku was featured as the hometown of Tora-san, the main character in the TORASAN-SERIES(It's tough being a man) movie series.
 Kameari served as the model for the town where the adventures of Ryo-san, a police officer, unfold in the manga series "Kochira Katsushika-ku Kameari Koen-mae Hashutsujo" ("Kochikame").
 As you tour these locations, you can enjoy the many faces of the area, including the approach to the shrine and the warm shopping street in front of the station.

 - Joto